1. Find a REALTOR®

 5. Homeownership Government Programs

 For home buyers who meet certain criteria, there are federal government assistance programs to help you reach a homeownership goal.
-Some of the available programs include First-Time Home Buyers’ Tax Credit, Home Buyers Plan and CMHC Green Home program.
+Some of the available programs include The First-Time Home Buyer Incentive, Home Buyers Plan and CMHC Green Home program.
 For a more comprehensive list of government programs, go to Service Canada.
 Your REALTOR® will be able to provide valuable advice about available programs and how they can help you become a homeowner.

 6. Searching for a home that’s right for you